 With a friend at a share house I lived in the first time.
 We slept on a mattress in the lounge room for a few nights.
 It wasn’t ideal, but it gave us the time we needed to search for accommodation nearby which we moved into after visiting a friend in Brighton and travelling to Morocco and the South of France.

 Tip: it helps if you know someone to stay with when you first arrive in London.
 Even if they are a friend of a friend.
 Alternatively you could book an AirBnB.
-You’ll want some time alone to just sleep and adjust to the fact that you’ve just shifted your whole life to the other side of the world.
+Unless you’re 110% comfortable with staying in hostels, you’ll want some time alone to just sleep and adjust to the fact that you’ve just shifted your whole life to the other side of the world.

 How did you find a place to live?

-There are loads of share accommodation websites.
-Our go-to is SpareRoom.co.uk If you’re okay with living with other ‘Aussies in London’ or ‘Kiwis in London’, you can check their Facebook pages too for short and long-term accommodation.
+There are loads of share accomodation websites.
+Our go-to is SpareRoom.co.uk If you’d like a piece of home to keep your homesickness at bay, check out the ‘Aussies in London’ or ‘Kiwis in London’ Facebook pages for short and long-term accommodation.

 What is your room or place like?

-We’ve lived in 3 places in London since we arrived almost 2 years ago.
-Our first place in Battersea (South-West London) was only for 3 months and was way too small for us as a couple.
+We’ve lived in three places in London since we arrived almost two years ago.
+Our first place in Battersea (South-West London) was only for three months and was way too small for us as a couple.
 Even turning over in bed meant pushing the other off!
 On the plus side we had a bathroom to ourselves.
-We shared the 2 bedroom flat with another couple (Aussie girl and English guy) and what started out as a potential friendship ended in feeling like we were constantly in their way and not living up to their cleaning standards.
+We shared the two bedroom flat with another couple (Aussie girl and English guy) and what started out as a potential friendship ended in feeling like we were constantly in their way and not living up to their cleaning standards.

-Our next place in West Hampstead (North-West London) was not as modern though we had a bigger room (yay!)
+Our next place in West Hampstead (North-West London) was not as modern though we had a bigger room (and bed, so no more kneeing each other in the back!).
 And we only had to share our bathroom with one other person.
-The lease holder and fellow housemate was a post-it note bandit though, constantly reminding us with her yellow stickies that we’d left the tap dripping, the light on… you get the drift.
-Highly strung.
-She was French and our two other housemates were English guys.
-We actually really liked it there but when we returned from our winter adventure in Russia, the lease holder decided that after signing a new 12 month contract that she was going to cancel it and move out with another friend.
+The lease holder and fellow housemate was a post-it note bandit though, constantly reminding us with her yellow stickies on the dining table that we’d left the tap dripping, the light on… etc etc. She was French and our two other housemates were English guys.
+We actually really liked it there but when we returned from our Russia in winter holiday, the lease holder decided that after signing a new 12 month contract that she was going to cancel it and move out with another friend.
 Our options were to take on the lease for the full property or move within the month.
 Moving!

 Finally, our third and current place in Tufnell Park (North London) is our favourite.
 We have a large room, our own large ensuite, a lounge room and a garden.
-And we share the place with a rad Kiwi couple and Canadian.
+It’s pretty rare to have a loungeroom and/or a garden in London.
+And we share the place with a fun and friendly Kiwi couple and Canadian.
 The plan is to be here until we leave the country!